MGX Investors Have Opportunity To Lead Metagenomi, Inc. Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-BENSALEM, Pa., Oct.
-7, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Metagenomi, Inc. ("Metagenomi" or the "Company") (NASDAQ: MGX ).
+LOS ANGELES, Oct.
+10, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Metagenomi, Inc. ("Metagenomi" or the "Company") (NASDAQ: MGX ).

 Class Period: February 2024 IPO